Congenital muscle fiber-type disproportion

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Spinal muscular atrophy is a neurodegenerative disorder predominantly affecting the anterior horn cells.
 It is an autosomal recessive disorder with deletion of exon 7 of the SMN1 gene.
 The clinical classification is based on highest motor milestone achieved, and severity is, in part, associated with the number of SMN2 copies, an allelic gene of SMN1.
-The first U.S. Food and Drug Administration approved treatment, intrathecal nusinersen (an antisense oligonucleotide), shows dramatic improvements in motor milestones in patients with spinal muscular atrophy.
+The United States Food and Drug Administration-approved treatments, intrathecal nusinersen (an antisense oligonucleotide), onasemnogene abeparvovec-xioi (SMN1 gene insertion through adenovirus type 9 vector), and risdiplam (oral SMN2 enhancer), show dramatic improvements in motor milestones in patients with spinal muscular atrophy (17).

 • Spinal muscular atrophy is a neurodegenerative disorder primarily affecting the anterior horn cells.